SSHRC Partnership Grants – Stage 2

-Memorial Deadline: Monday 24th, October 2022
+Memorial Deadline: Monday 23rd, October 2023

-External Deadline: Saturday 29th, October 2022
+External Deadline: Monday 30th, October 2023

 The quality of training, mentoring and employability plans for students and emerging scholars will be evaluated as an important part of the proposed initiative.
 SSHRC’s Guidelines for Effective Research Training explain how students and emerging scholars can meaningfully participate in proposed initiatives.

 The intellectual leadership and governance for a new or existing formal partnership can come from the research community and/or from partner organizations from the public, private and not-for-profit sectors.
-However, only an institution that meets the eligibility requirements can administer the grant funding.
+However, only an institution that meets the institutional eligibility requirements can administer the grant funding.
 For more information, see Eligibility.

 SSHRC’s Partnerships Tool-Kit offers tools and resources to assist in the planning and implementation of your partnership.